-- Less than half of a per cent (one out of 200) of patients have either an eye infection, retinal detachment or cataract as a result of the injection. - Between 28 per cent and 77 per cent (28 to 77 out of 100) of patients may experience an increase in intraocular pressure as a result of the injection.
+- Less than 0.5 per cent of patients may have an eye infection (Endophthalmitis), leading to complete loss of vision (blindness). - You may have a retinal detachment or cataract as a result of the injection. - Between 28 per cent and 77 per cent (28 to 77 out of 100) of patients may experience an increase in intraocular pressure as a result of the injection.
 This is more likely if you have high intraocular pressure before the injection or if a higher dose is injected. - Any of these complications may lead to blindness.
 Additional medications or procedures (including surgery) may be needed to treat these complications.